jhui/jhui.github.io/_backup/2017-03-18-Deep-learning-tutorial.markdown

 g(f(x)) = U(Wx+b) + c = Vx + d
 $$

-After some thought, we apply the following to the output of a computation node.
+After some thoughts, we apply the following to the output of a computation node.

 $$
 f(x) = max(0, x)